kirbycope/godot-3d-player-controller/README.md

 A 3D Player Controller for the Godot Game Engine.

 ## Getting Started
 Include this addon with your project.
-No need to "activate" as the inteded usage is to copy the controller files to the `/addons` folder and for you to then copy it to your scene/script folder and modify as need.
+No need to "activate" as the intended usage is to copy the controller files to the `/addons` folder and for you to then copy it to your scene/script folder and modify as need.
 This way if/when you pull down the latest, it will not overwrite your changes.

+## Making Changes to this Repo
+1. Make changes to [pause.gd](/addons/3d_player_controller/pause.gd), [player_3d.gd](/addons/3d_player_controller/player_3d.gd), and/or [virtual_controller_3d.gd](/addons/3d_player_controller/virtual_controller_3d.gd)
+1. In Bash terminal and run, [/ci/export-pack.sh](/ci/export-pack.sh)
+	- This is used in the [Godot Game Client](https://github.com/kirbycope/godot-game-client)
+1. In Bash terminal and run, [/ci/export-web.sh](/ci/export-web.sh)
+	- This is used as demo at [http://timothycope.com/godot-3d-player-controller/](http://timothycope.com/godot-3d-player-controller/)
+1. Commit and push changes

 <details>
 <summary>Using Addons</summary>

 ### Installing the Addon
 1. Download [install-3d-player-controller.sh](ci/install-3d-player-controller.sh)
-1. Move the file to a folder names `ci` in your project
+1. Move the file to a folder named `ci` in your project
 1. Open your project in VS Code
 1. Open the "Git Bash" terminal
 1. Run `bash ci/install-3d-player-controller.sh`
 	- This script will download the [3d_player_controller](/addons/3d_player_controller) folder from _this_ repo and then cleanup the `.git` files/folders.

 </details>